 Paul Harrigan – BMus Hons Music, T.T.C.T

-Performing with such a wide variety of musicians has enabled Paul to fuse Irish traditional music with such musical genre as Jazz, Rock, Blues as well arranging music for ‘Anair’, a collection of poetry and translations of the Connemara Tradition with Tadhg Mac Dhonnagáin and John Ryan.
+Performing with such a wide variety of musicians has enabled Paul to fuse Irish traditional music with such musical genre as Jazz, Rock, Blues as well as composing and arranging music in collaborations with spoken word, art installations and documentaries.
 In July of ‘09, together with Terry Woods and actor Adrian Dunbar, he performed and appeared in a documentary by Brian Ó Flaghartaigh on the life of James Connolly.
 In March 2009, Paul travelled to Beijing with contemporary Irish composers, Brian Bridges, Linda Buckley, and Hugh O Neil, to perform a series of concerts and lectures featuring Paul on the Uilleann Pipes.
 Paul was invited to perform a solo 25 minute Uilleann Pipe piece composed by Dr Caoimhin MacAoidh, entitled ‘Cómoradh Éamonn Ceannt’ as part of the 2016 celebration of the Easter Rising leader, in honor of Ceannt’s dedication and promotion of the Uilleann Piping tradition.

 Paul returned to college in 2008 and graduated from the University of Ulster with Bmus Hons in 2011.
 Paul has been an invited guest tutor at the University of Limerick, providing master classes on both Uilleann Pipes and Piano Accordion for the MA in Performance and the BA in Traditional Music and Dance.
 He set up his own traditional music school ‘Ceol na Coille’ in 2011.
 Ceol na Coille opened its doors to musicians of all ages and provides tuition on a wide variety of instruments.
-From 2004, Paul has also worked closely with local national and secondary schools as a part time tutor and also creating and delivering programs through the Music Education Partnership, Donegal VEC and Peace III initiative.
+From 2004, Paul has also worked closely with local national and secondary schools as a part time tutor and also creating and delivering programs through the Music Education Partnership, Donegal VEC (ETB) and Peace III.
 From dealing with a large number of young musicians in a variety of musical genre, he felt the need for creating a musical platform for young musicians of different musical backgrounds to come together and perform in a variety of settings, formal and informal, at home and abroad.
 With this in mind, Paul decided to form the project ‘Coirm’ and Uilleann Pipe ensemble ‘Cronán’.
-The groups perform traditional arrangements and compositions by Paul and Coirm have also commissioned and performed pieces by Seamus McGuire, Mairead Ní Mhaonaigh, Martin Tourish and Zoe Conway.
+The groups perform traditional arrangements and compositions by Paul and Coirm have also commissioned and performed pieces by Seamus McGuire, Mairead Ní Mhaonaigh, Martin Tourish, Zoe Conway and Catriona Ní Ghribín.

 He was recently completed a commission from Cairdeas na bhFidléirí to compose a soundscape for the ‘Seven Waves Project’ in Orkney.
 The final work was to function as a live soundscape performance element, designed to compliment and enrich “Seven Waves,” an art installation by Erlend Brown and Dave Jackson based on “Tryst on Egilsay” a seven part poem cycle by George Mackay Brown.
-The Seven Waves CD is available to pre-order from the website and will be officially launched during Trad Week in Letterkenny’s Regional Cultural Centre on Thursday 2nd June.
+The Seven Waves CD is available to order from the website and was launched during Trad Week in Letterkenny’s Regional Cultural Centre on Thursday 2nd June 2021.

 Paul still performs throughout Ireland and abroad and is highly sought after as a tutor for master classes, performance and studio work.
 Paul’s musicianship reflects his musical apprenticeship, a deeply rooted education in the style, tradition and flair of the Irish music of his native Inishowen.
 His command of the music enables him to show his virtuosity with versatility.